uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ## 2c: Contextual Inquiry Checkin
 Due: Uploaded the night before section Friday, October 10, 2014

-You must complete at least one of your contextual inquiry interviews prior to this checkin.
-You hopefully learned something from this interview about how to conduct a contextual inquiry interview and about the needs of your user group.
+Complete at least one of your contextual inquiry prior to this checkin.

-Describe your first interview(s)--who you interviewed, their background, and the environment where you observed them.
-What did you learn from your interview(s)?
-What tasks or problems did you notice from your interviewee(s)?
-Did you encounter any problems establishing rapport or squeezing information out of people?
+You hopefully learned something about the needs of your audience but also about how to conduct a contextual inquiry.

+Describe your first inquiry:

+- Who you observed or interviewed, their background, and the environment.
+- What did you learn?
+- What tasks, problems, or opportunities did you uncover?
+- Did you encounter any difficulties establishing rapport or getting the information you need?

-What remains unaddressed from your first interview(s)?
-We fully expect that changes will be necessary--interviews are difficult to get right, and often times important topics are left unresolved.
-How do you plan on changing your interview protocol and observation setup in light of your first interview(s)?
+Discuss what remains to be pursued after your first inquiry.
+We fully expect changes will be necessary, as inquiries can be difficult to get right and often important topics are left unresolved.

+- What are your plans for the remaining inquiries?
+- How do you plan to change your protocol based on what you learned in your first inquiry?

 ###Submission

-No more than one page of text.
+No more than one page of text in PDF format.
 Submit via Catalyst here: `link to Catalyst`

-At section, one member of your group is going to be asked to give a short (&le;1 minute) summary of your contextual inquiry thus far.
+At section, one member of your group will give a short summary of your contextual inquiry checkin (i.e., < 1 minute).

 ### Grading
-A total of 6 points, split between the information gained from your first interview(s) (3 points) and your plan for your upcoming interviews (3 points).
+`A total of 6 points, split between the information gained from your first interview(s) (3 points) and your plan for your upcoming interviews (3 points).`

 <a name="contextual_inquiry_review"></a>